Updated May 29, 2020.

 3. Girls-only (or Boys-only)

-4. Challenge Trip
+4. A Challenge Trip

 Odds are, there is something out there you do not want to tackle.
 For me, it was the cold.
 So what did I make myself do right after college?
 Go to Alaska in the winter time!
-I went ice climbing, camping on an ice-covered lake, flew a two-seater airplane, and ate Alaskan salmon–in Alaska!
+I went ice climbing, camped on an ice-covered lake, flew a two-seater airplane, and ate Alaskan salmon–in Alaska!
 I conquered the cold and survived with only 4 hours of daylight each day.
-I discovered I CAN do it, and I had some of the best sleep of my life.
+I discovered I CAN do anything I want, and I had some of the best sleep of my life.
 Take a trip to truly challenge yourself, and you’ll realize just how awesome you are!

 5. The Dream Trip

 Have some place in mind you really want to go?
 Take the energy and fearlessness of your 20s and make it happen.
 For me, it was Australia.
 Ever since I was little, I wanted to see an opera at the Sydney Opera House and swim at the Great Barrier Reef.
-When I turned 28, my then-boyfriend (now husband!) took me there and made my dreams come true!
+When I turned 28, my then-boyfriend (now husband!) made my life-long dreams come true!
 I realized that even though it seemed like a distant unattainable dream, it was within reach!
 By the way, I already knew he was the man for me, but he proved it because he paid for two hotels rooms each night.
 The good ones are out there!

 6. A Trip with a “Grown-up” Friend